-4.2 Optimizing Allocations to Reduce IPC-Related Interference and -B tasks should only experience interference in a bounded amount of time when they access shared buffers.
-The prior work on shared-memory IPC in MC (Kim et al. 2017a) considered this problem in detail-at least for IPC via statically allocated shared buffers.
-Here, we apply the same proposed techniques to reduce interference in dynamically allocated memory.
+4.2 Optimizing Allocations to Reduce IPC-Related Interference

+Even with the kernel modifications described in Sec.
+4.1, making the best use of the newly introduced features requires additional input from MC2's offline optimization component.
+Usually, we want to minimize interference experienced by Level-A and -B tasks, which are HRT and are therefore most sensitive to additional overhead.
+Ideally, Level-A and -B tasks should only experience interference in a bounded amount of time when they access shared buffers.
+The prior work on shared-memory IPC in MC2 (Kim et al. 2017a) considered this problem in detail-at least for IPC via statically allocated shared buffers.
+11 Here, we apply the same proposed techniques to reduce interference in dynamically allocated memory.
 The techniques are: